quanticle/lesser2greater/README.md

 # Lesser2Greater

-A simple Firefox extension that redirects LessWrong links to GreaterWrong.
+A simple Firefox/Chrome extension that redirects LessWrong links to GreaterWrong.

 ## To install: